Teaching a character arc? Exploring a character’s development through a story is a fabulous way for teaching character analysis.

 Superman is from the destroyed planet Krypton.
 His scientist father sent him to Earth, and he is raised in Kansas.
-His adoptive parents raised him with strong morals which later influenced him as Superman.
+His adoptive parents raised him with strong morals which later influence him as Superman.
 He worked as a reporter at the Daily Planet, alongside Lois Lane.
 He was “nerdish” and quiet but as the comics continue, he becomes a voice of reason and ethics.
-Students can see how his earlier life influenced his later life
+Students can see how his earlier life influenced his later life.

 Depending on what show you see or what story you read, you will see a different character arc for Superman.
 Discussing how the character arc is created by different writers can be part of a classroom discussion.

+As I continue teaching character arc, I incorporate other examples.
 A few other ideas if you have non-superhero fanatics: